resurrexit/dot-vimrc/README.md

-### Note: If you are looking for a wonderful vim config, go to the repo this branch comes
+## Note: If you are looking for a wonderful vim config, go to the repo this branch comes
 ## from.
-This is a modified version, customised to resurrexit's likings.
-It may not be how
-## you want it.

 Maple's Vim config
 ==================